gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 Enabling this socket option on an SCTP endpoint enforces that received SCTP packets are only processed, if they are protected.
-All received packets with the first chunk not being an INIT chunk, INIT ACK chunk, or DTLS chunk will be silently discarded.
+All received packets with the first chunk not being an INIT chunk, INIT-ACK chunk, or DTLS chunk will be silently discarded.

 The following structure is used as the ``option_value``: